 Prior to working for the NSU Shepard Broad College of Law, Dean Vollweiler was in small and medium firm practice in Florida.
-She is very active in the Florida Bar, having served one of four Chairs of “Vision 2016,” the Bar’s comprehensive three year study of the future of the legal profession.
+She has been very active in the Florida Bar, having served one of four Chairs of “Vision 2016,” the Bar’s comprehensive three year study of the future of the legal profession.
 Other Florida Bar service has included serving as an inaugural member and Past-Chair of the Standing Committee on Judicial Independence, and serving on the Advertising Task Force, the Student Education and Bar Committee, the Professionalism Committee and as Reporter for the Hawkins Commission on Attorney Discipline.

 Areas of Interest